To register, contact Events at 610.625.1026

-The NACE Assessments for Coaching Intensive II expands on fundamental skills gained during the NACE Assessments for Coaching Intensive I. Using knowledge and understanding of reliability and validity of assessments, coaches will examine client support systems for specific student populations identifying strategies to leverage client’s progression toward goal attainment.
-Attendees will examine impact of unconscious bias as it relates to the coaching process and client goal attainment.
-Coaches will construct a coaching plan and demonstrate effective coaching skills using results of client assessment.
+The NACE Assessments for Coaching Intensive II expands on fundamental skills gained during the NACE Assessments for Coaching Intensive I workshop.
+Using knowledge and understanding of reliability and validity of assessments, coaches will examine client support systems for specific student populations, identifying strategies to leverage clients’ progression toward goal attainment.
+Attendees will examine the impact of unconscious bias as it relates to the coaching process and client goal attainment.
+Coaches will construct a coaching plan and demonstrate effective coaching skills using results of client assessments.

 Following this program, you will be able to: